echawk/marktex/README.md

 Most things will typically *just work*.
-Currently the only exception to this is if you need external packages, as I have not yet implemented support for chaning the preamble of the document.
+Currently the only exception to this is if you need external packages, as I have not yet implemented support for changing the preamble of the document.

-And all you need to do is copy the Makefile in this diretory into your note directory, and you're good to go.
+And all you need to do is copy the Makefile in this directory into your note directory, and you're good to go.

 I do plan on adding a generic shell script in the future.